allisonburtch/consultancy/_posts/2020-05-04-how-i-got-PPP-as-an-independent-contractor.md

 So like millions of people, my business took a hit when coronavirus started.
 Luckily, the Paycheck Protection Program was designed for people with small businesses, including independent contractors.
 Last year while consulting I was mostly 1099-MISCs, and so I was eligible for PPP.

-**This is a post describing all of the Kaftaesque hurdles I had to jump over in order to get PPP.**
+**This is a post describing all of the Kafkaesque hurdles I had to jump over in order to get PPP.**

 Anyone trying to get PPP will know that the hardest part is _finding_ a bank to file your application.
 Banks are incentivized to help out the people who want millions of dollars, and I was applying for less than $15k.